dantzeiler/vicarius/README.md

 # vicarius
-Builds a new EKS cluster for “Barkuni Corp"
+Builds a new EKS cluster for “Barkuni Corp"!